vahidinj/portfolio/README.md

 - Interactive Visualizations: Gain insights into the dataset and predictions.
 - Batch Predictions: Make batch predictions by uploading a CSV and downloading the results.

-This setup ensures the app is portable, scalable, and easy to deploy in a cloud environment.
 #### [Click here](https://vahidinj-diabetes-prediction-app-srcapp-fzptez.streamlit.app) to see the app in action

 ## Work Experiences